PaulosAlemu/Diabetes-Prediction-using-Machine-Learning-Algorithms/README.md

-# Diabetes Prediction using Machine Learning Algorithm
+# Diabetes Prediction using Machine Learning
 The objective was to predict whether a patient has diabetes, based on certain diagnostic measurements included in the dataset.
 The dataset is from the National Institute of Diabetes and Digestive and Kidney Diseases, John Hopkins University.